 While out in the blue water there are often passing pelagics and sharks to be seen.

-On the eastern side of the middle bommie is a saddle that leads out to a small pinnacle at a depth of about 30m which in my opinion the most picturesque part of Elie’s.
+On the eastern side of the middle bommie is a saddle that leads out to a small pinnacle at a depth of about 30m which in my opinion the most picturesque part of Ellie’s.

 Time spent on top of that pinnacle is obviously limited because of the depth.
-But the richness and diversity of the marine growth there is incredible and basically everywhere you look is simple beautiful and a joy to behold!
+But the richness and diversity of the marine growth there is incredible and basically everywhere you look is simply beautiful and a joy to behold!